AMR 35: Prewar assignment

-When the AMR 35 was first introduced no sharp distinction was made between the AMR 33 and 35, but this was to change in 1937.
-In 1936 and 1937 two Cavalry armoured divisions were created, the Divisions Légères Mécaniques ("Mechanised Light Divisions", with "light" meaning "mobile").
-Initially it was intended that each of these would be equipped with seven AMR squadrons: four of these in their organic armoured brigade, the Brigade de Combat (two in each of two RRCs, Régiments de Reconnaissance et Combat) and three in their mechanised infantry regiment or RDP (Régiment de Dragons Portés).
+When the AMR 35 was first introduced, no sharp distinction was made between the AMR 33 and 35, but this was to change in 1937.
+In 1936 and 1937, two Cavalry armoured divisions were created, the Divisions Légères Mécaniques ("Mechanised Light Divisions", with "light" meaning "mobile").
+Initially, it was intended that each of these would be equipped with seven AMR squadrons: four of these in their organic armoured brigade, the Brigade de Combat (two in each of two RRCs, Régiments de Reconnaissance et Combat) and three in their mechanised infantry regiment or RDP (Régiment de Dragons Portés).
 As each squadron had a strength of twenty tanks: four platoons of five each, there was a need for 280 vehicles.
-There thus seemed a clear prospect of further AMR 35 orders and a necessity for a temporary use of certain number of AMR 33s — indeed some were taken into service by the DLMs.
-Within the RRCs the AMR 35s would have to form a first shock front ahead of the SOMUA S35s, engaging likely enemy light tanks, such as the Panzerkampfwagen I. The use of so many light tanks in a combat rôle had been forced upon the Cavalry by a shortage of S 35s: the original procurement plans for the medium tank had been cut in half by budget limitations.
+There thus seemed a clear prospect of further AMR 35 orders and a necessity for a temporary use of some AMR 33s — indeed, some were taken into service by the DLMs.
+Within the RRCs, the AMR 35s would have to form a first shock front ahead of the SOMUA S35s, engaging likely enemy light tanks, such as the Panzerkampfwagen I. The use of so many light tanks in a combat rôle had been forced on the Cavalry by a shortage of S 35s: the original procurement plans for the medium tank had been cut in half by budget limitations.

-However, already in 1936 it was decided to redirect the production of the Hotchkiss H35, an infantry light tank that had been rejected by the Infantry in favour of the Renault R35, towards the Cavalry that decided to use it instead of the AMR 35 in the RRCs, even though the H 35 was not very fast: the AMR 35's poor armour weighed very heavily against it as the French military in this period became increasingly convinced lightly armoured vehicles could not survive on the modern battlefield.
+However, in 1936, it was decided to redirect the production of the Hotchkiss H35, an infantry light tank that had been rejected by the Infantry in favour of the Renault R35, towards the Cavalry that decided to use it instead of the AMR 35 in the RRCs, even though the H 35 was not very fast: the AMR 35's poor armour weighed very heavily against it as the French military in this period became increasingly convinced that lightly armoured vehicles could not survive on the modern battlefield.
 The function of the AMR 35 was thus limited to that of direct infantry support; this was reflected by the later procurement of 7.5 mm machine-gun vehicles only.

 The total DML requirement was diminished to six squadrons, four of them active, or 120 tanks.
-Therefore, it was decided to relegate all AMR 33s to the older DCs (Divisions de Cavalerie) and even equip one of these, 1re DC, with two squadrons of the AMR 35, in its 1e GAM (Groupe d'Automitrailleuses).
-Apart from these however, all AMR 35s should be concentrated into the DLMs.
-Some had already found their way into other units: during the general revision of 1937 they would be reallocated.
-This involved twee exemplars taken from 6e GAM, four from 7e Chasseurs, two from 3e GAM, two from 9e Dragons and three from the 1re BLM (Brigade Légère Mécanique).
-From photographic evidence it is known that earlier other units had made a temporary use of some vehicles.
+Therefore, it was decided to relegate all AMR 33s to the older DCs (Divisions de Cavalerie) and even equip one of these, 1re DC, with two squadrons of AMR 35, in its 1e GAM (Groupe d'Automitrailleuses).
+Apart from these, however, all AMR 35s should be concentrated in the DLMs.
+Some had already found their way into other units: during the general revision of 1937, they would be reallocated.
+This involved twelve taken from 6e GAM, four from 7e Chasseurs, two from 3e GAM, two from 9e Dragons and three from the 1re BLM (Brigade Légère Mécanique).
+From photographic evidence, it is known that earlier other units had made a temporary use of some vehicles.